hackdanismo/sammy-js/README.md

 </html>
 ```

-Inside the `index.js` file, we can add the code.
+Inside the `index.js` file, we can add the code:

 ```javascript
 sammy.ready(function() {